 - Get your pay stubs for several months before the accident, as well as any period after the accident in which you were working less than your normal hours or getting less wages.
 This will show how much more money you were making before being injured.

 - Speak with an experienced Las Vegas personal injury lawyer.
-Proving future damages is complicated and may require expert testimony and evidence.Call Behzadi Law Offices 24/7 to schedule a FREE CONSULTATION at 702-984-7731 or fill out this form and we’ll help compensate you for loss of earnings and earning capacity.
+Proving future damages is complicated and may require expert testimony and evidence.Call Behzadi Law Offices 24/7 to schedule a FREE CONSULTATION at 702-643-4878 (HURT) and we’ll help compensate you for loss of earnings and earning capacity.